sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/overview-pi-to-ocs/pi-ocs-architecture.md

 | Implicit PI points with multiple attributes on an AF element | Only one attribute will be transferred |
 | Implicit PI points with attributes that reference other attributes | No                                     |

-## Performance metrics: AF data transfer
+## Performance metrics for AF data transfers

 The average data transfer rate is approximately 120-150 assets per second, and 1,000 assets per minute.
 Streams are created first, followed by AF element and asset data.
 If you use the same stream for various elements, the transfer time may be shorter.

 **Note:** There may be some variance to these numbers.